 Fact: Anyone can be a victim of sexual assault.
 In fact, roughly 10% of rape victims are male.

 Myth: Male sexual assault happens only between gay men.

 Fact: Sexual assault is not about sexual desire but about power and control.
 Perpetrators can be any gender, sexual orientation or age, and they can have any relationship to the victim.
 Perpetrators may use physical force or psychological and emotional coercion.

 When the perpetrator of a sexual assault is a woman, some people do not take the assault seriously; men may feel unheard and unrecognized as victims.

 Myth: If a man becomes sexually aroused during the assault, it means he wanted the contact or enjoyed it.

 Fact: Physical arousal is not a sign of desire or sexual orientation.
-For example, an erection is an involuntary physical response to stimulation.
+An erection is an involuntary physical response to stimulation.
 These normal responses to sexual touch can happen even in situations that are traumatic or painful.